ContainerSSH/library-template/.github-template/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve
 title: ''
 labels: bug
-assignees: janoszen
+assignees: @ContainerSSH/developers
 ---

 ## Describe the bug

-A clear and concise description of what the bug is.
+Please enter a clear and concise description of what the bug is.

 ## To Reproduce

+If you can please provide the steps to reproduce the issue.

-1. Run containerssh with these parameters
+1. Run ContainerSSH with these parameters
 2. Do something else...
 3. ...

 ## Expected behavior

-A clear and concise description of what you expected to happen.
+Please describe what you would expect to happen.

 ## Version

-Please insert the output of `go version` here:
+If you can please insert the output of `containerssh --version` here:

 ```
-$ go version
+$ containerssh --version
-...

 ```